gesellix/docker-haproxy-network/README.md

 ### Handling changed ip addresses

-We now want the HAProxy to get into trouble by restarting our app, but at a changed ip address.
+We now want the HAProxy to get into trouble by restarting our app, and making it available at a changed ip address.
 That's why we're going to stop it and start another container on the `my-network`, so that the old ip address will be taken: